Chelsea

 Waterloo-Pinckney Trail

-This 35-mile hiking trail passes pine plantations, open meadows, marshes, kettle bogs, forests, and 14 lakes.
-Good for cross-country skiing, it runs through the Pinckney and Waterloo recreation areas.
+This 36-mile hiking trail passes pine plantations, open meadows, marshes, kettle bogs, forests, and 14 lakes.
+Good for cross-country skiing, hiking and mountain biking, it runs through the Pinckney and Waterloo recreation areas.
+Camping in designated areas.

 Next Section: Chelsea Recreational Facilities And Organizations